-Definition 4 (Feasible Upstream Neighbor) Consider a feasible route $r \in \mathbf{feasibleR}(s,d)$.
-If an edge e(u,v) is on the feasible route, i.e., $e(u,v) \in r.\mathtt{as_path}$, we say that node u is a feasible upstream neighbor of node v for packet M(s,d).
-The set of all such feasible upstream neighbors of v (for M(s,d)) is denoted as $\mathbf{feasibleU}(s,d,v)$.
+Definition 4 (Feasible Upstream Neighbor): Consider a feasible route $r \in$ feasible $\mathbf{R}(s, d)$ .
+If an edge e(u, v) is on the feasible route, i.e., $e(u, v) \in r.as\path$ , we say that node u is a feasible upstream neighbor of node v for packet M(s, d).
+The set of all such feasible upstream neighbors of v (for M(s, d)) is denoted as feasible $\mathbf{U}(s, v)$ .

 The intuition behind the IDPF framework is the following.
-First, it is possible for a node v

-(a) Topological routes implied by connectivity (b) Feasible routes constrained by routing policies to infer its feasible upstream neighbors using BGP route updates.
+First, it is possible for a node v to infer its feasible upstream neighbors using BGP route updates.
 The technique to infer feasible upstream neighbors is described in the next sub-section.
-Since best $\mathbf{R}(s,d) \in \mathbf{candidate}\mathbf{R}(s,d) \subseteq$ feasible $\mathbf{R}(s,d)$, a node can only allow M(s,d) from its feasible upstream neighbors to pass and discard all other packets.
+Since bestR $(s, d) \in$ candidateR $(s, d) \subseteq$ feasibleR(s, d), a node can only allow M(s, d) from its feasible upstream neighbors to pass and discard all other packets.
 Such a filtering will not discard packets with valid source addresses.
-Second, although network connectivity (topology) may imply a large number of topological routes between a source and destination, commercial relationship between ASes and routing policies employed by Asses act to restrict the size of feasibleR(s,d).
+Second, although network connectivity (topology) may imply a large number of topological routes between a source and destination, commercial relationship between ASes and routing policies employed by ASes act to restrict the size of feasibleR(s, d).
 Consider the example in Fig. 1.
 Figs. 2(a) and (b) present the topological routes implied by network connectivity and feasible routes constrained by routing policies between source s and destination d, respectively.
 In Fig. 2(b) we assume that nodes a, b, c, and d have mutual peering relationship, and that a and b are providers to s.
 We see that although there are 10 topological routes between source s and destination d, we only have 2 feasible routes that are supported by routing policies.
 Of more importance to IDPF is that, although network topology may imply all neighbors can forward a packet allegedly from a source to a node, feasible routes constrained by routing policies help limit the set of such neighbors.
 As an example, let us consider the situation at node d.
 Given that only nodes a and b (but not c) are on the feasible routes from s to d as node d concerns, node d can infer that all packets forwarded by node c and allegedly from source s are spoofed and should be discarded.

-Figure 1: An example network topology.
+Fig. 1.
+An example network topology.

-Figure 2: Routes between source s and destination d.
+Fig. 2.
+Routes between source s and destination d.

-It is clear that packet filters based on feasible routes are less powerful than those based on best routes, given that $\mathbf{bestR}(s,d) \in \mathbf{candidateR}(s,d) \subseteq \mathbf{feasibleR}(s,d)$.
+It is clear that packet filters based on feasible routes are less powerful than those based on best routes, given that $best \mathbf{R}(s, d) \in candidate \mathbf{R}(s, d) \subseteq feasible \mathbf{R}(s, d)$ .
 On the other hand, AS relationships normally restrict the feasible routes between a pair of source and destination to a small set, which makes feasible-route based packet filtering a practical and promising approach against IP spoofing.
-In the following subsection, we will present a mechanism for each node to identify the set of feasible upstream neighbors that can forward packet M(s,d) to the node, based on locally exchanged BGP updates between the node and its immediate neighbors.
+In the following subsection, we will present a mechanism for each node to identify the set of feasible upstream neighbors that can forward packet M(s, d) to the node, based on locally exchanged BGP updates between the node and its immediate neighbors.

-4.2 Constructing IDPFs
+B. Constructing IDPFs

-The following lemma summarizes the technique to identify the feasible upstream neighbors of node v for packet M(s,d).
+The following lemma summarizes the technique to identify the feasible upstream neighbors of node v for packet M(s, d).

-Lemma 2 Consider a feasible route r between source s and destination d.
-Let $v \in r$.as_path and u be the feasible upstream neighbor of node v along r.
-When the routing system is stable, $\operatorname{export}(u \to v)[\{\operatorname{bestR}(u,s)\}] \neq \{\}$, assuming that all ASes follow the import and export routing policies in Tables 1 and 2 and that each AS accepts legitimate routes exported by neighbors.
+Lemma 1: Consider a feasible route r between source s and destination d.
+Let $v \in r.as_path$ and u be the feasible upstream neighbor of node v along r.
+When the routing system is stable, $export(u \rightarrow v)[\{bestR(u, s)\}] \neq \{\}$ , assuming that all ASes follow the rules r1-r4 and that each AS accepts legitimate routes exported by neighbors.